letsbuilda/not-nintendogs/README.md

-# nintendogs
+# not-nintendogs
-nintendogs for pyweek
+not-nintendogs for pyweek